Autocorrelation effects in a stochastic-process model for solving two-armed bandit problems: Results

 \begin{thm} In the time-series-based decision making with the two-valued time series $s_n \in \{\pm x\}$, whose autocorrelation coefficient is $\lambda \in [-1,\,1)$, the correct decision rate $\CDR_n$ under the condition $p_A + p_B = 1$ converges as $n \to \infty$ to

-\end{thm} For example, if $p_A = 0.7$ and thus $p_B = 0.3$, the limiting value of $\CDR$ is $\CDR_\infty\approx 0.7855$, corresponding to the results in Fig.~\ref{results:fig:cdr}.
-This theorem indicates that the decision-making performance is completely independent of the autocorrelation coefficient $\lambda$ when $p_A + p_B = 1$, which coincides with the observation that $\overline{\lambda}_{\rM} = 0$ in Fig.~\ref{results:fig:heatmap}.
+\end{thm} Note that this result for $\CDR_\infty$ is clearly theoretical; this is in contrast to $\CDR_{1000}$ in the earlier section, which is obtained in numerical calculations.
+For example, if $p_A = 0.7$ and thus $p_B = 0.3$, the limiting value of $\CDR$ is $\CDR_\infty\approx 0.7855$.
+This is consistent with the numerical result in Fig.~\ref{results:fig:cdr}, where $\CDR_{1000}$ is numerically obtained as a finite-time approximation of $\CDR_\infty$.
+This theorem indicates that the decision-making performance is completely independent of the autocorrelation coefficient $\lambda$ when $p_A + p_B = 1$, which coincides with the observation that $\overline{\lambda}_{\rM} = 0$ in Fig.~\refsubref{results:fig:lambda}{heatmap}.
 The proof of Theorem~\ref{results:thm} is found in the \textit{Methods} section.

 Further analyses of the case $p_A + p_B = 1$ produce interesting properties from the perspective of the ``difficulty'' of decision making.
 For example, the convergent values of $\CDR_\infty$, given in Eq.~\eqref{results:eq:CDRinfty}, satisfy